Trophime/gmsh-tuto/slidev/slides.md

 Save "file.brep";
 ```

-!!!STL format can be loaded but not converted to other CAD format!!!
+⚠️ STL can not be converted to other format ⚠️

 <Comp src="/img/t13_data.png" width=80 />